MAIF/otoroshi/manual/src/main/paradox/plugins/create-plugins.md

 package otoroshi_plugins.com.my.company.myplugin
 ```

-also you don't have to instanciate your plugin at the end of the file like in the Otoroshi UI
+also you don't have to instantiate your plugin at the end of the file like in the Otoroshi UI
 @@@

 When your code is ready, create a jar file